 Mainly, the digital food diary could help collect the evidence that I was not the elephant in the room, but rather that the elephant in the room was my denied eating disorder.

 The elephant in the room

-I conducted several clinical studies to measure the effects of oral and dental diseases in patients in an underdeveloped setting.
 I would visit each site with paper forms and collect all of my data with pen and paper.
 Once a week, I would sit down for hours to transcribe all of the data I had on paper to Excel.